Setup for examples

 author = "Data Team",

-commit_message = "Add weight in kg for 4-cylinder cars"
+commit_message = "Add weight in kg"

 )

-#> Transaction committed
+#> Transaction committed.

 # Verify changes